-Teaching Financial Literacy provides educators with the skills, curriculum tools, and confidence to successfully teach financial literacy and economic topics to K-12 students.
+Teaching Financial Literacy is a four-week program that provides educators with the skills, curriculum tools, and confidence to successfully teach financial literacy and economic topics to K-12 students.

 Once this professional development course is completed, educators can apply to teach Pathways to Financial Success, NKU’s financial literacy course, at their high schools through NKU's School-Based Scholars (dual-credit) program.